pubsubio/pubsub-site/s/docs.md

 	 friend: {$notlike:'nemesis'} // our friend must not contain the substring nemesis };

+# HTTP Publish interface

+Messages can be published via an http post request.
+We did this so any client that can do http, can be a publisher.

+This is how you publish to the default hub

+	curl http://localhost:9999/publish -d '{"doc":{"hello":"world"}}'

+This is how you publish to a sub hub

+	curl http://localhost:9999/subhub/publish -d '{"doc":{"hello":"sub"}}'

 # Transport protocol

 Messages are sent via a simple json based protocol